uvacobi/scribe/10-hmm.md

 # Hidden Markov Models

 ## Overview
 A **Hidden Markov Model (HMM)** is a statistical **Markov model** in which the system being modeled is assumed to be a Markov process.
 That is, it is a "memoryless" system whose trajectory is solely determined by its current state.
 The HMM is considered "hidden" because we do not (or cannot) know about the states of the variable being observed (say, $X$).
 Hence, we attempt to learn about $X$ by observing $Y$, some sort of observation/event that occurs due to the hidden states.
 Like all Markov processes, HMM has an additional requirement that the outcome of $Y$ at time $t=t_0$ may be "influenced" **only** by the outcome of $X$ at $t=t_0$ and that the outcomes of $X$ and $Y$ at $t<t_0$ must **not** affect the outcome of $Y$ at $t=t_0$.
 I.e. the states before the current state have no impact on the future except via the current state.
-It’s as if to predict tomorrow’s weather you could examine today’s weather but you weren’t allowed to look at yesterday’s weather!
+It’s as if to predict tomorrow’s weather you could examine today’s weather but you were not allowed to look at yesterday’s weather!

 Here is an example of a 3-state **Markov model**: